-RIA Application Score: 4 The practice of compiling regulatory impact assessments (RIAs) has been followed since 1995, notably under the supervision of the PMO.
+The practice of compiling regulatory impact assessments (RIAs) has been followed since 1995, notably under the supervision of the PMO.
 However, there is still no systematic RIA process with comparable rules and methodologies; this is just one reason why there is an excess of legislation with an insufficient analysis of regulatory impact.
 There are partial substitutes, however.
 The finance and budget ministries try to systematically evaluate the fiscal impact of any new measure.
 This evaluation might be biased, however, as considerations may be exclusively motivated by financial and budgetary concerns.
 In some ministries (such as industry, agriculture and social affairs) there is also a tradition of analyzing the impact of planned policies.
 In other sectors, the law might impose these assessments (such as with the environmental and industry ministries, for instance).
 A legal assessment is systematically practiced by the Conseil d'Etat before the adoption of a regulation or governmental bill.
 Parliamentary committees also often do an excellent job of regulatory assessment.

 However, what is lacking is a systematic cross-examination involving all the main stakeholders.
 Former President Sarkozy, with the goal of trimming bureaucratic costs, instituted the so-called RGPP (Revue Générale des Politiques Publiques).
 It has permitted the cutting of around 100,000 positions, but the process has been highly criticized by the opposition and by the unions.
 President Hollande has decided to move to another type of review (Modernisation de l'Action Publique) but little, aside from a reduction of regions from 22 to 13, has changed so far.
+More recently, the government think tank France Stratégie has been charged with the impact evaluation of public policies (i.e., the impact of the Macron law, innovation policy, or subsidies for companies).
+It also has delivered methodological guidelines for the evaluation of public policies.
 There is, however, a notable lack of evaluation of new bills under discussion.
-As a consequence, many bills are withdrawn at the last minute, frozen or postponed.
-The fact that few reforms have actually been adopted only serves to fuel anti-reform sentiments among sectoral groups and the public at large.
-As any reform is contested and rejected by more or less large segments of the population, the government, by fear of popular revolt, is often obliged to cancel or water down its measures.
+As a consequence, many bills are withdrawn at the last minute, frozen, modified after a few months only, or postponed.
+The fact that few ambitious reforms have actually been adopted, in spite of constant changes, only serves to fuel anti-reform sentiments among sectoral groups and the public at large.
+As any reform is contested and rejected by more or less large segments of the population, the government, fearing popular revolt, is often obliged to cancel or water down the envisaged measures.